transdigiware/predictive-model-on-watson-ml/README.md

 ![](doc/source/images/architecture.png)

 ## Flow
-1. The developer creates an IBM Data Science Experience Workspace.
+1. The developer creates an IBM Watson Studio Workspace.
-2. IBM Data Science Experience depends on an Apache Spark service.
+2. IBM Watson Studio depends on an Apache Spark service.
-3. IBM Data Science Experience uses Cloud Object storage to manage your data.
+3. IBM Watson Studio uses Cloud Object storage to manage your data.
 4. This lab is built around a Jupyter Notebook, this is where the developer will import data, train, and evaluate their model.
 5. Import data on heart failure.
 6. Trained models are deployed into production using IBM's Watson Machine Learning Service.